-Before using the conference phone for the first time, the FLX2 will walk you through some configuration setup.
-First, it will ask for the language to use.
+Before using the FLX for the first time, you will need to select the system language.
 The six options are English, Español (Spanish), Français (French), Deutsch (German), Italiano (Italian), and Português (Portuguese).
 Highlight the language of your choice, and press either "Enter" or "Select" on the Dialer to select it.
 Once a language is select, the system will use that language for all screen contents.
 Please ensure that you selected the right one.
-If the wrong language was selected, it can be changed in the advanced setup menu of the dialer, however you will have to navigate through screen content in the selected language to get there.
+If the wrong language was selected, it can be changed in the advanced setup menu of the handset (see page 44), however you will have to navigate through the screens using the selected language to get there.